MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

    > ![Select the new template](media/default-sync-filter-20.png "Select the new template")

 3. In the pop-up, use the search to find users.
-Select the users that you want to applied the template for and then select **OK**. <br> The filter application can be checked from the **User's Synchronization Filters** tab.
+Select the users that you want to apply the template for and then select **OK**. <br> The filter application can be checked from the **User's Synchronization Filters** tab.

   Once the new filter is applied a user will be able to see the applied template via **Set Personal Options** settings.